elfrucool/GildedRoseSolved/README.md

 I ran again the program and grabbed the output in a file named: **FACTORY.txt**; it's exactly the same content as **ORIGINAL.txt**.

+## BITE 3: DECOUPLING ITERATON FROM ITEM TRANSFORMATION

+Viewing the code I notice that there is a big for loop through the items, and then, inside there are all the transformations.
+I will extract the transformations in an inner method.

+Prior to extract the transformations from the iteration loop, I'll create the tests.
+For this kata I realized that the best way to do that is using a parametric test.
+I'll use **junitparams** framework because it is very cool for writing parametric tests.

+I'll write a test named **canIterate** with the following parameters: label, items and _expected_.
+The _expected_ variable will contain the expected result of concatenating the name of every item being iterated.
+The _actual_ iteration result will be put in a property named _capturedOutput_.
+So for no items, _expected_ value should be the empty string ("").

+Talking about the rounded cheese, I'll do some ugly things to make the code a little testable: I'll act on the code using the IDE capabilities to make it testable by extracting a method named **updateItem**.

+To make the test pass, I'll override the **updateItem** method by forcing it to simply concatenate the item name to the _capturedOutput_ property.
+The new class is an inner class inside my test class and it is named **GildedRoseSpy**.

+Finally I ran again the main program and grabbed the output in a file named **ITERATION.txt**; it's exactly the same content as **ORIGINAL.txt**.